hn303/CamLandEc-RM03/index.md

 nav_order: 1
 ---

-# RM03: Spatial Analysis and New Technologies in Planning
+# RM03: Spatial Analysis and Modelling
-Welcome to RM03: Spatial Analysis and New Technologies in Planning.
+Welcome to 2020 lent term module RM03 : Spatial Analysis and Modelling.
-This repo is created by [**Haifeng Niu**](https://haifengniu.com/en/) and contributed by Heeseo Rain Kwon and Paul Scherer.
+This repo is created by [**Haifeng Niu**](https://haifengniu.com/en/) and contributed by Heeseo Rain Kwon and Paul Scherer*.
 Meterials of supervision could be found here.

 ## Course outline